prisma-collective/docs/docs/collaborators/communities of practice/practice networks.md

 	- the facilitator team's capability to work with the underlying, generative patterns for organising [[action-learning journeys]]
 	- increasing [[process design collective|order]] of design and effect

-both streams are in service to activating and making visible the multiple forms of value creation and exchange involved in thriving regenerative community. these events are developed in partnership with [[communities of place]], with a core steward (group), and in partnership with regional hubs. the aim is for the event to be a catalytic agent for the self-expression of place-sourced practices, developed and applied to grow bioregional wealth.
+both streams are in service to activating and making visible the multiple forms of value creation and exchange involved in thriving regenerative community. these events are developed in partnership with [[hubs]], with a core steward (group), and in partnership with regional hubs. the aim is for the event to be a catalytic agent for the self-expression of place-sourced practices, developed and applied to grow bioregional wealth.

 > [!NOTE] Regenesis Collaboration...